gagneurlab/AbSplice_analysis/README.md

 * `benchmark` creates the benchmark dataframes from predictions and outliers.
 Where each gene, sample, tissue combination in the benchmark contains at least one rare variant on the gene

 # Necessary files to provide by the user
-In order for the pipeline to work you need to provide some files:
+In order for the pipeline to work users need to provide some files:
 - outlier calls from DROP.
-Create a symlink to the DROP results in the folder `../../data/resources/{dataset}/DROP/`, where dataset can be `gtex_v8`, `mito` and `als`.
+Create a symlink to the DROP results in the folder `./workflow/data/resources/{dataset}/DROP/`, where dataset can be `gtex_v8`, `mito` and `als`.
 - rocksdb database with precomputed SpliceAI scores.
-Create a symlink in `../../data/resources/common/{genome}/SpliceAI/spliceai.db`, where genome can be `hg19` and `hg38`.
+Create a symlink in `./workflow/data/resources/common/{genome}/SpliceAI/spliceai.db`, where genome can be `hg19` and `hg38`.
 These databases can be created from: https://github.com/gagneurlab/spliceai_rocksdb.
 - rocksdb database with gnomAD minor allele frequencies.
-Create a symlink in `../../data/resources/common/{genome}/gnomAD_maf_db/rocksdb/maf.db`, where genome can be `hg19` and `hg38`.
+Create a symlink in `./workflow/data/resources/common/{genome}/gnomAD_maf_db/rocksdb/maf.db`, where genome can be `hg19` and `hg38`.
 These databases can be created from: https://github.com/gagneurlab/gnomad_rocksdb.
 - vcf files from the dataset.
-Store them in `../../data/resources/{dataset}/vcf_normalized/{vcf_id}.vcf.gz`, where dataset can be `gtex_v8`, `mito` and `als`. `vcf_id` can be anything (e.g. sampleID or split huge vcf by chromosome to parallelize computations).
+Store them in `./workflow/data/resources/{dataset}/vcf_normalized/{vcf_id}.vcf.gz`, where dataset can be `gtex_v8`, `mito` and `als`. `vcf_id` can be anything (e.g. sampleID or split huge vcf by chromosome to parallelize computations).

 # Figure generation
 All figures from the manuscript can be generated from the the provided scripts in [here](https://github.com/gagneurlab/AbSplice_analysis/tree/master/figures_R).
 The minimal dataset to produce the figures is available [here](https://zenodo.org/record/7628916).
 To run the scripts, first download and unzip the provided data folder to the root directory of this repository.